pyeventsourcing/eventsourcing/docs/topics/quick_start.rst

 Run application
 ===============

+With the :class:`~eventsourcing.application.sqlalchemy.SQLAlchemyApplication`
-With the ``SimpleApplication`` from the library, you can create, read, update, and delete ``World`` aggregates that are persisted in the database identified above.
+from the library, you can create, read, update, and delete ``World`` aggregates that are persisted in the database identified above using SQLAlchemy.

 The code below demonstrates many of the features of the library, such as optimistic concurrency control, data integrity, and